Carer’s Travel Scholarship

 2015 Recipient – Dr Willa Huston

-The Franklin Women Carer’s Travel Scholarship will go towards assisting Willa attend the 2015 ESCCAR International Congress on Rickettsia and other Intracellular Bacteria, to be held June 13-16 in Switzerland by contributing to childcare costs while she is away.
+The Franklin Women Carer’s Travel Scholarship assisted Willa to attend the 2015 ESCCAR International Congress on Rickettsia and other Intracellular Bacteria, held in Switzerland by contributing to childcare costs while she is away.
 This is Willa’s first invitation to deliver a plenary lecture at an international conference and is a key aspect of her research track record, important for grant and fellowship applications, as it demonstrates that her scientific contributions are internationally recognised.
-We are so happy to be able to provide financial support to make it just a little bit easier for Willa to attend this conference at such an important time for her professionally but also personally .
-We are very proud to have talented researchers like Willa as part of the Franklin Women community.

 You can connect with Willa on Twitter (@willaonthego)